The KASSI LIVING SEED COMMONS is a collection of locally-adapted, open-pollinated seeds.

 Open-pollinated plants grow like their parents.
 They produce seeds that can be legally grown, saved and shared.
 THEY ARE THE FOUNDATION OF OUR FOOD SYSTEM.

-Our LIVING SEED COMMONS has two parts.
-We grow out the seeds in the LIVING SEED SANCTUARY on an ongoing basis in order to maintain their genetic integrity while they continue to adapt to our local growing conditions.
-The seeds that are produced go back into the LIVING SEED SANCTUARY for future grow-outs and the extra seeds are added to the SEEDS FOR SHARING.
+Seeds from the LIVING SEED SANCTUARY are grown out on an ongoing basis in order to maintain their genetic integrity while they continue to adapt to local growing conditions.
+The seeds that are produced go back into the LIVING SEED SANCTUARY for future grow-outs and the other seeds are added to the SEEDS FOR SHARING.

 The Heirloom Seed Sanctuary, in KIngston, was a unique one-of-a kind collection of locally adapted open-pollinated seeds.
 In April 2019, they generously shared their collection of seeds with us and Ratinenhayen:thos, a sister group of seed farmers in nearby Kenhete:ke-Tyendinega Mohawk Territory.